astronomer/airflow-guides/guides/connections.md

 > **Note**: Specific connection types will only be available in the dropdown menu if the relevant provider is installed in your Airflow environment.

 For most connections it is not necessary to specify all fields.
-The example below shows a connection made to an Amazon S3 bucket using the AWS access key ID as `login` and the AWS secret access key as `password` (See the [AWS documentation](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html) for how to retrieve your AWS access key ID and AWS secret access key).
+The example below shows a connection made to an Amazon S3 bucket.
+Referencing the [Airflow AWS provider documentation](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/connections/aws.html) you can learn that the mandatory information needed to create this connection are the AWS access key ID as `login` and the AWS secret access key as `password` (See the [AWS documentation](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html) for how to retrieve your AWS access key ID and AWS secret access key).

 ![Example AWS S3 connection](https://assets2.astronomer.io/main/guides/connections/AWSS3connection.png)

 Any required parameters that do not have specific fields in the connection form can be provided to the `Extra` field as a JSON dictionary.
 For example, you can add the [ARN of a role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) to assume when logging into AWS by entering `{"role_arn":"arn:aws:iam::123456789012:role/my_role_name"}` in the `Extra` field.
 To learn more about additional parameters for a specific connection type, refer to the documentation of the relevant provider package.

 In Airflow version 2.2+, you can test some connection types from the Airflow UI with the `Test` button.
 After running a connection test, a message will appear on the top of the screen either confirming a successful connection or providing an error message.

-### Masking sensitive information

-Connections often contain sensitive credentials.
-By default, Airflow will hide the connection password, both in the UI and in the Airflow logs.
-Values from the connection's `Extra` field will also be hidden if their key contains any of the words listed in the environment variable `AIRFLOW__CORE__SENSITIVE_VAR_CONN_NAMES`, as long as `AIRFLOW__CORE__HIDE_SENSITIVE_VAR_CONN_FIELDS` is set to `True`.
-You can find more information on masking, including a list of the default values in this environment variable, in the Airflow documentation on [Masking sensitive data](https://airflow.apache.org/docs/apache-airflow/stable/security/secrets/mask-sensitive-values.html).

 ## Define connections via environment variables